 Projects are at the core of the Foundation for Contemporary and Modern Visual Arts.
 They enable stakeholders within the art sector to work together and develop effective and sustainable solutions to key challenges within the sector.
 They are grouped into 3 independent areas of expertise that show what we believe in at the FCMVA

 As part of the objectives of the Foundation to promote Contemporary and Modern Nigerian Art, the Foundation for Contemporary and Modern Visual Arts launches the production of insightful documentaries on prominent artists and collections.
 Aptly titled Hidden Treasures, this is a series of DVD based video productions on contemporary Nigerian art that highlights various aspects of a subject of which little was previously known, publicly.
-In association with the Pan-Atlantic University in the production of the Hidden Treasures Series, the series captures what makes an artist tic or what makes a collection unique.
+The Hidden Treasures Series captures what makes an artist tick or what makes a collection unique.
 The master artist from the Yaba Art School, Kolade OSHINOWO, is the focus in the pilot edition of the documentary; his professional life, career, influence in the industry, significance to the arts, and other issues as his muses and sources of inspiration are covered within the documentary.
-Other episodes within the series are the art of Yusuf GRILLO, the Collection of the HRM ACHEBE (the Obi of Onitsha) and the art of David DALE, currently in production.
+Other episodes within the series are the art of Yusuf GRILLO, the Collection of the HRM ACHEBE (the Obi of Onitsha), the art of David DALE, and two other episodes currently in production.

 The Foundation has also launched a series of mini documentaries called The Spotlight Mini-Series; a series of online based documentaries on both renowned, upcoming and emerging artists such as Duke ASIDERE, George EDOZIE, Olumide ONADIPE, Phillips NZEKWE, Dipo Dorothy, Tega AKPOKONA etc. Visit our YouTube Channel to watch or subscribe to the mini-series.